fluxnetart/fluxnetart.github.io/_posts/2024-09-01-amerifluxmeeting.md

 ---
 layout: post
 title: Art Meets Science at the 2024 Ameriflux Meeting
-excerpt: In September 2024, fluxArt artists in residence participated in the Annual Ameriflux Meeting in Berkeley, CA, to promote creative dialogue with the flux science community.
+excerpt: September 2024. fluxArt artists in residence participated in the Annual Ameriflux Meeting in Berkeley, CA, to promote creative dialogue with the flux science community.
 categories: news
 ---